 South Africa’s growing economy, warm climate, and rich cultural history make the country an excellent choice for companies in the midst of international expansions.
 However, some companies are deterred by the complex employment laws and regulations surrounding work visas and permits for foreign citizens in South Africa.
-If you’re not sure how to get a work visa in South Africa, a global PEO like Globalization Partners can help.

 What Types of Working Visas Are There in South Africa?

 South Africa has several different categories of work visas, including: